 Easy Peasy Metal Allergy Cuff: When I first saw the name of this pattern, I thought it was to alert others to the wearer’s metal allergy.
 (Not one of my brainier moments, I know…) No, what this clever cuff actually does is prevent the metal of a wristwatch from touching the skin of someone with a metal allergy.

 Pinwheel Purse: From the ridiculously clever mind of Frankie Brown (remember her?) comes this beautiful coin purse based off of origami.
 It’s one of Frankie’s most popular patterns, and for good reason.
 Cute, practical, and

 Lichen – a Kerchief & Bracelet: Just as its name states, this pattern’s finished product results in an item you can wear either as a kerchief or as a bracelet.
 Pretty and practical!

 Jitterbug Boogie Headband: At least a few knitters need to make this headband, because it’s just too cute!

 Promenade, Easy Doily & Dishcloth: It’s a doily!
 It’s a dishcloth!
 It’s a doily AND a dishcloth!
 Although if I’m being honest, were I to make or receive one of these beauties, I’d be more likely to use it as a doily because it might be too pretty to use as a dishcloth.

 Owl Puffs: Some of you may know that I have a serious love affair with anything involving owls, especially in knitting.
 I’m telling (or reminding) you of this so that you will understand why discovering this pattern pretty much wrecked me.
 Is it not too precious?
 I couldn’t resist knitting a few myself.
 Here (left) is one of them!

-I hope all of you will find something fun to knit from this collection of scrap yarn patterns!
-I know I will.
-I’ve made far too many owl puffs already.
+I hope all of you will find something fun to knit from this collection of scrap yarn knitting projects!
+I’ve already made far too many owl puffs.